Oahu, Hawaii Hiking – A Trip Report

 Visitors to Oahu mostly tend to flock at one of the hotels around the Waikiki beach area.
 Diamond Head State Monument is less than 3 miles away from most of these hotels (Diamond Head Road, Honolulu, HI – Kalakaua Ave to Monsarrat to Diamond Head Road) making an early morning excursion effortless.
 The approach to the crater floor is through the Kahala Tunnel built in the 1940s.
 The toll booth, the information booth, and the parking area are located right there.
 The tunnel gate is open from 6 AM to 6 PM.
 Summer can be punishing so earlier the better.
 Entrance fee is $5 per vehicle or $1 to walk in.
-Practically speaking, the trail is a very manageable distance 1.6 miles (both ways) but this is more than a leisurely stroll in the park – the climb which is over 550 feet from the crater floor involves steep stairways and an illuminated tunnel.
+The trail is a very manageable distance 1.6 miles (both ways) but it is more than a leisurely stroll in the park – the climb which is over 550 feet from the crater floor involves steep stairways and an illuminated tunnel.
 Upwards of two hours should be ample for this adventure.
 Built in 1908 as part of the U.S. Army Artillery Defense System, this trail consists of the following:

 Manoa Falls provides a very varied rugged hiking route.
 As for getting there from the Waikiki area – from Kapiolani Boulevard, make a left on University Avenue through the campus, and right onto Manoa road.
-The campus of UH Manoa, our alma mater, is a good detour and provides for a very fulfilling leisurely walk.
+The campus of UH Manoa is a good detour and provides for a very fulfilling leisurely walk.
 Parking could be a problem when school is in session but all and sundry will love the beautiful Koi pond area behind the East-West Center across from the main campus area.

 Related Posts: